Linux Install and Configure CrunchBang Linux on the Lenovo T410 Laptop

-(12.24.11 – This post has been amended to address changes in the current version of CrunchBang — iceflatline)
+(20120629- This post has been amended to address changes in current versions of CrunchBang and GParted — iceflatline)

-This post will describe how I installed and configured CrunchBang Linux 10 “Statler” R20111125 for use on a Lenovo ThinkPad T410, the challenges that I encountered, and how those challenges were overcome.
+This post will describe how I installed and configured CrunchBang Linux for use on a Lenovo ThinkPad T410, the challenges that I encountered, and how those challenges were overcome.

 CrunchBang is a Debian-based distribution featuring the light-weight Openbox window manager.
 The distribution is essentially a minimalistic Debian system customized to offer a good balance between speed and functionality.
 The Lenovo ThinkPad T410 that I purchased has the following specifications: